zhenrong-wang/BTAS/TECHNICAL_REVIEW.md

 The real-world cases are much more complex and with much larger scale.
 E.g. a group of 100 million 32-bit hash values.

-We focus on integer dataset because other types of data can be mapped or hashed to the integer space in many ways (e.g. hashing).
+We focus on integer dataset because other types of data can be mapped or hashed to the integer space in many ways.
 The raw integer data are usually unsorted and chaotic.

 ## 1.2 The Current Methods